 How Much Can You Save through a Student Loan Settlement?

-Unlike consumer debt settlement, a student loan settlement will not save you much.
+Unlike consumer debt settlement, a student loan settlement will likely not save you much.
 Federal student loan holders can give you limited concessions only.
-A typical federal student loan settlement may allow these options:
+As a result, negotiating a student loan with your loan servicer for adjustments to the interest rate or a more favorable payment plan might be a more practical strategy than expecting settlement offers where they typically accept less.

-• Pay 90% of the current balance of principal and interest
+- Pay 90% of the current balance of principal and interest.

 As far as private loans go, some loan holders may settle for less than 50% of your principal.
 Again, there are no guarantees in this regard.
 Also, remember that you will owe income tax on any forgiven debt.